Flutist, Educator, and Collaborator

 Who is Cristina Ballatori?

-Cristina Ballatori has performed across the United States, Europe, England, and Latin America as a recitalist, soloist, chamber and orchestral musician.
-Recent performance highlights include featured guest artist appearances at the Festivales Internacionales de Flautistas in Lima, Peru, and World Flutes Festival in Mendoza, Argentina, concerts in venues such as the Atelier Concert Series in Paris, France, and artist residencies in Spain, Costa Rica, and Mexico.
-As a chamber musician, Ballatori is a member of the Semplice Duo with pianist Kevin Chance and the Whitewater Chamber Players.
+Flutist Cristina Ballatori has established an international performing career as a recitalist, soloist, chamber musician, and orchestral performer, with appearances throughout the United States, Europe, England, and Latin America.
+A finalist in the Instrumental Performance Division of the 2026 American Prize, she has presented concerts and master classes at the Encuentro EntreFlautas and the Encuentro de Corno y Flauta in Chile, the Festivales Internacionales de Flautistas in Lima, Peru, the World Flutes Festival in Mendoza, Argentina, the Atelier Concert Series in Paris, France, and artist residencies in Spain, Costa Rica, and Mexico.
+An active chamber musician, Ballatori is a member of the Semplice Duo with pianist Kevin Chance and the Lyrique Quintet.
+Hailed by critics as "delightful performers" whose "music making was effortless and sparkling," the Semplice Duo has presented recitals and educational outreach programs throughout the United States and abroad since its founding in 2000.
+Winners of the Notes at 9,000 Emerging Artist Series Competition, the duo was formed to introduce audiences to the less frequently performed repertoire for flute and piano.
+Released on Centaur Records in September 2025, the duo's debut album, Night Surrendering to Dawn, features an eclectic collection of works by Valerie Coleman, Amanda Harberg, Samuel Zyman, and Christian Ellenwood, including two world-premiere recordings.
+The album received two Silver Medals in the 2026 Global Music Awards in the Album and Duo categories.
 Ballatori regularly appears as a guest artist and has been a featured performer, clinician, and adjudicator at many festivals, universities, and conferences including those of the National Flute Association, Music Teachers National Association, Texas Music Educators Association, and Mid-South Flute Society among others.
+She is a Burkart Artist.